usnistgov/scapval/scap-schematron-rules/install/scap-rules-readme.txt

 /requirements, as well as the failed test condition and location of the failed item.

 Change Log:
+1.3.4
+- Added new derived requirement 169-2 which assures An XCCDF patches up-to-date rule uses an OVAL check system only.

 1.3.3
 - Fixed a bug in OVAL version regex in requirement SRC-216-1